Ward 14 Construction & Transit Updates

 The TTC is conducting work at the intersection of Strathmore & Linnsmore to make Greenwood Station accessible.

-Major work is expected to finish this year, which is when the new elevators currently under construction are scheduled to be in service.
+Major work is expected to finish in 2026, which is when the new elevators currently under construction are scheduled to be in service.

 View the latest Greenwood Station project updates.
 Learn more about the project here.